Lipolysis on Lipid Droplets: Mathematical Modelling and Numerical Discretisations: Introduction

 Therefore, the first part of this paper discusses a testing model system with a non-trivial positive equilibrium state, which we use for numerical testing purposes.
 To achieve this, we assume that besides TGs producing DGs and FAs in the active region, the reverse process of DGs forming TGs by the uptake of an FA happens in the reservoir region.
 This is a much oversimplified physiological shortcut as the build up of TGs involves another set of enzymes (e.g. diacylglycerol O-acyltransferase (DGAT) 1 and 2) and requires the activation of FAs by the coenzyme A (CoA).
 Also, the build-up of TGs does not happen inside the LD.
 Finally, for the sake of simplicity, we will not consider MGs and GLs as part the testing model, as they constitute downstream products and can be post-calculated from knowing DGs.

 We denote by $u := u(x,t)$ and $v := v(x,t)$ the (non-dimensional) concentrations of TGs and DGs in the reservoir region, respectively.
 Analogously, $w := w(x,t)$ and $z := z(x,t)$ for TGs and DGs in the active region, respectively.
 The active region is characterised by the presence of ATGL and we denote its concentration by $a_{3} := a_{3}(x,t)$.
-We then consider the chemical network shown on the right of Figure~\ref{fig:chemfig}.
+We then consider the chemical network shown on Figure~\ref{fig:chemfig}b.

 The corresponding reaction-diffusion-interface model reads for arbitrary (non-dimensional) $T>0$

 where $d_{2},\ d_{3} > 0$ are constant diffusion coefficients, $\mu, \ \nu > 0$ are constant flux rates at the interface, $\kappa > 0$ is a constant feedback rate of DG into TG in the reservoir region, and